 At Clover Meadows Beef, all of our grain finished beef are raised in a 100% pasture environment, and they have the option of eating either grain or grass.
 Once a day, we take a bag of grain supplement to them and place it in a trough where they have the option of eating grass or the grain supplement.
 The grain supplement we choose is based up on cattle’s nutritional needs and the recommendation of our veterinarian and nutritionist.

-On some other farms, grain-finished cattle are sent to feedlots for the last 4-6 months of their lives.
+On some farms, grain-finished cattle go to feedlots for the last 4-6 months of their lives.
 In the feedlot, they’re given a balanced diet of grains, and local feed ingredients like potato hulls and sugar beets.

-The term natural is pretty meaningless in the food industry, and the USDA doesn’t monitor this term either.
+If you see the term natural on a beef label, it’s important to know it’s basically meaningless in the food industry.
+The USDA doesn’t monitor this term either.
 Any product may be labeled natural if it is minimally processed and free of artificial colors, flavors, and preservatives.
 Minimal processing includes smoking, roasting, freezing, drying, and fermenting.

 - Free from antibiotic residue